pyvista/pyvista/docs/getting-started/simple.rst

 You can also create the plotter to highly control the scene.
-First, instantiate a plotter such as :class:`vista.Plotter` or :class:`vista.BackgroundPlotter`:
+First, instantiate a plotter such as :class:`pyvista.Plotter` or :class:`pyvista.BackgroundPlotter`:

-The :class:`vista.Plotter` will create a rendering window that will pause the execution of the code after calling ``show``.
+The :class:`pyvista.Plotter` will create a rendering window that will pause the execution of the code after calling ``show``.

 .. testcode:: python

-    plotter = vista.Plotter()  # instantiate the plotter
+    plotter = pyvista.Plotter()  # instantiate the plotter
     plotter.add_mesh(data)    # add a dataset to the scene cpos = plotter.show()     # show the rendering window